witkiewiczmikolaj/helbreder/README.md

 ## Deployment

-It's an app made in Python 3 deployed as a docker image.
-It also uses basic HTML, CSS and Javascript. @wiktorkisielewski please provide some more info, thanks
+### Backend

+Made in Python 3 with usage of libraries like pandas, numpy, plotly, paramiko, psycopg2, PyJWT flask_redmail and flask_login.

+### Frontend

+Made in HTML, CSS and JS with jQuery.

 ## Demo